 Paulina Retamales, Edmonton Area Wild Child Project Coordinator

 Paulina Retamales is the Edmonton & Area Wild Child Project Coordinator.
-She has a Bachelor’s in Education degree from her hometown in Chile, and a Master’s in Recreation & Leisure Studies from University of Alberta.
+She has a Bachelor’s in Education from Chile, and a Master’s in Recreation & Leisure Studies from the University of Alberta.
 She is an outdoor educator and trained Master Naturalist, with a strong environmental ethos and extensive experience working with children, youth and adults.
 Paulina has taught outdoor education courses for the past 10 years and feels passionate about connecting children to natural areas and encouraging others to be active participants of the outdoors.
-She is a proud mother of two children and enjoys spending time with them in the river valley, exploring nature and exposing her children to nature to help promote their awareness of the importance of resource conservation.
+She is a proud mother of two children and enjoys spending time with them exploring the river valley.

 Contact Paulina at firstname.lastname@example.org